-unwanted messages clog inboxes, waste time, and can cause you to miss legitimate emails from reputable companies you may know or are already doing business with, but not all harmful or a cause for concern.
+Many consumers receive legitimate messages about new products, special offers, warranties, subscription renewals, and newsletters via email and text.
+However, inboxes can also be filled with unsolicited sales pitches or promotions, false and misleading representations and shady offers, known as spam.
+These unwanted messages clog inboxes, waste time and can cause you to miss legitimate messages from reputable companies you may know or are already doing business with, but not all harmful or a cause for concern.

-Under Canada's Anti-Spam Law (CASL), companies in Canada are not permitted to send email communications to you without your express or implied consent, except in certain limited cases.
+Under Canada's Anti-Spam Legislation (CASL), companies in Canada are not permitted to send email communications to you without your express or implied consent, except in certain limited cases.
 Companies that have your consent must provide you with a way to unsubscribe from further email communications if you wish.

 Below are some tips and flags to keep in mind.